John Drew Sr.: Affair

+Death and legacy

-Drew died at his home in Philadelphia, Pennsylvania on May 21, 1862, at the early age of 34, after tripping, falling and fatally hitting his head during a party for then 6-year old daughter Georgiana.
-He was buried in nearby Glenwood Cemetery (now Glenwood Memorial Gardens), in Philadelphia, which was later closed, and his remains were then moved to nearby Mount Vernon Cemetery in Philadelphia.
-After his death, his wife Louisa Lane Drew took over the management of the Arch Street Theatre for the next three decades up to 1892.
-The Arch Street venue survived as the second oldest theatre in America until 1936 when it was unfortunately demolished after 108 years.
+Drew died at his home in Philadelphia, Pennsylvania on May 21, 1862, at the age of 34, after tripping, falling and hitting his head during a party for his six-year-old daughter Georgiana.
+He was buried in nearby Glenwood Cemetery (now Glenwood Memorial Gardens), in Philadelphia, which was later closed.
+His remains were then moved to nearby Mount Vernon Cemetery in Philadelphia.

+After his death, his wife, Louisa, took over the management of the Arch Street Theatre for the next three decades up to 1892.
+The Arch Street venue survived as the second oldest theatre in America until 1936 when it was demolished after 108 years.